bitfwdcommunity/Blockathon/README.md

 ## During the Event
 - Preparation (Chairs / Wifi / Powe sockets/ Registration / Dietary / XX)
 - Sample agenda picture again
+- Organising Team - (MC / Logisitics / Social media )
 - Presenting the problem...
 - Arrival of the guests (Telegram)
 - Following the Format
 - Catering (Food and drinks)
-- Organising Team - (MC / Social media )
 - Format of the presentation at the end of the day
+- During the Pitch
+- End of the Pitch + Celebration/Networking

 ## After the Event
+- Packing up ( Dishes / Chairs / Cleaning)
 - Thank you + Keeping in touch with the attendees
 - Follow up content
 -